Bull Bay Lifeboat Station: History

 In 1904, a new boathouse with roller-slipway was constructed over the shore, standing on steel piles, very much to the design of the one pictured (IOM).
-Constructed at a cost of £2000, it was to house a new 38-foot non-self-righting (P&S) lifeboat, costing £993.
+Constructed at a cost of £2000, it was to house a new 38 ft non-self-righting Watson-class P&S lifeboat, costing £993.
 The lifeboat, which would turn out to be the last one stationed at Bull Bay, was funded from the bequest of £900 from Miss Marianne Cullen of Park Valley, Nottingham, known for having funded a complex of 12 Almshouses in Carrington, Nottingham.
 As per her request, the lifeboat was named James Cullen (ON 528).

 On 20 February 1915, the cargo ship S.S.
 Cambank of Cardiff was torpedoed and sunk off Point Lynas, Anglesey by Submarine U-30 of the Imperial German Navy.
 Four of the 25 crew were lost, but the remaining 21 were picked up from the ships boat by Bull Bay lifeboat James Cullen.

 Bull Bay lifeboat had a good regular service record, the lifeboat being launched 41 times over a period of 58 years, and rescuing 63 lives.
 However, at a meeting of the RNLI committee of management on 22 April 1926, it was decided that the station would be closed.

 The lifeboat James Cullen (ON 528) was withdrawn in June 1926, and sold from service.
 In private ownership, it was later renamed Vika, Meine Leibe and finally Pride of Anglesey, before being broken up in Rochester, Kent in 1996.

 The 1904 boathouse was removed, although the concrete pile footings can still be seen today.

 The 1868 boathouse still stands.
 For many years it was home to the Bull Bay Yacht and Boat Club, but came up for sale in 2024.
 Acquired by a benefactor, a local group are hoping to raise enough funds to create a community hub.

 Station honours

-The following are awards made at Bull Bay.
+The following are awards made at Bull Bay: